zmahayni/ByteRank/README.md

 # ByteRank

-ByteRank is a social platform for developers to track coding consistency, compete with friends, and climb the ranks.
-The application allows users to create and join teams, track their daily coding streaks, and engage with a community of like-minded developers.
+A platform for solo developers to compete with each other on coding consistency.
+Track your commits, join teams, and stay motivated by competing with others.

-## Features
+## About

-- **Team Management**: Create and join coding teams
-- **Ranking System**: Compete with other teams and climb the leaderboard
-- **Friend System**: Connect with other developers
-- **Activity Tracking**: Monitor your coding consistency
-- **GitHub Authentication**: Secure login via GitHub

-This project is built with [Next.js](https://nextjs.org) and uses [Supabase](https://supabase.com) for authentication and database management.
+ByteRank helps developers build and maintain coding habits by gamifying consistency.
+Create or join teams, track your daily contributions, and see how you rank against other developers.

+This is an early-stage project with plans to add more features and grow the community over time.

 ## Technologies

-- **Frontend**: Next.js 14 with App Router, React, TypeScript
+- **Frontend**: Next.js 15 with App Router, React, TypeScript
 - **Styling**: TailwindCSS
 - **Authentication**: Supabase Auth with GitHub OAuth
-- **Database**: Supabase
+- **Database**: Supabase (PostgreSQL)
-- **Deployment**: Vercel